 Technology has a lot to offer and can help across the board.
 While some initiatives can take a while to implement or take a major shift in attitudes, company culture or operational procedures, others, such as Hygienic or Sanitary Pigging systems, can show results extremely quickly.

 Pigging systems recover up to 99.5% of residual liquid food or drink left in pipelines during processing.
 Even though this product is completely useable, without pigging it would be discarded or flushed away.
 Therefore, pigging is a quick and easy way to significantly reduce wastage of useable food or drink.

 With a typical payback period of less than 12 months, pigging systems can be added to existing pipework or plant with minimal disruption to operations (they can of course also be built in as part of new-build processing systems).
 Once implemented, they reduce water usage and the use of cleaning chemicals, save energy, labour and other resources and lower waste transportation costs.
 Here’s an infographic showing how pigging has an extremely positive environmental impact.
 For food and drink processors, pigging should be a part of your environmental strategy, helping reduce carbon footprint, increase sustainability and improve your green credentials.

 Sustainability and Profits

 The food and drink market is changing.
 A few years ago, the majority of companies that deployed pigging systems were primarily interested in increasing profits through product recovery and waste reduction.
-Of course, this is still important, but the green and sustainable benefits pigging systems deliver are, for an increasing number of food and drink processors, just as important as the increased profits.
+Increased profits and waste reduction are still important to companies that pig, however the sustainability benefits that are delivered by pigging systems are, for more and more food and drink manufacturers, just as important as the increased profits.